-From previous years, and should you be so lucky to have the opportunity to go, there are a few things to keep in mind.
+From previous years, there are a few things to keep in mind (should you be so lucky to have the opportunity to go).

-- You are representing Lakehead Engineering – in and out of the competition.
-This means respectable behavior at all times to ensure that you are performing to the best of your abilities.
+- You are representing Lakehead Engineering in and out of the competition.
+This means respectable behavior is essential at all times to ensure that you are performing to the best of your abilities.
 After the awards ceremony there will be a chance to celebrate, so wait until then!

 - Be prepared.
-Before the competition even starts, you will have flown from Thunder Bay to Toronto, found the bus, checked into your hotel, and then sat around to wait while the competition starts.
+Before the competition even starts, you will have taken a plane and a bus, checked into your hotel, and then sat around to wait while the competition starts.
 Not having enough sleep from the night before will definitely wreck your day as the design time can start around 7:00 pm and not end until 2:00am.
 Other good ideas include having a pre-made blank presentation covering the technical components of a design.
 This is something that is easy to create beforehand and will save you a lot of time during the competition.

 - Have fun!
 While this may turn out to be a stressful time for you, it’s also a great opportunity to meet peers from across the province and see what the best and brightest of Ontario has to offer.
 If you get the chance to drop in and view other categories, such as debates, communications, or other design challenges, take it – there’s a lot of interesting things going on, you just have to find them!